Azure/ALAR/README.md

 The following action names need to be be used to get a certain scenario fixed
 ### fstab
 This action does strip off any lines in the `/etc/fstab` file which are not needed to boot a system.
 It makes a copy of the original file first.
 So after the start of the OS the administrator is able to edit the fstab again and correct any errors which didn’t allow a reboot of the system before.
+This action provides the following additional functionality.
+-	If device names are found they get translated to an UUID identifier
+-	If '/boot' or '/boot/efi' is missed it/they get added to the fstab configuration
+-	The resource disk configuration isn’t removed

 ### kernel
 This action does change the default kernel.